Need more information about an AoPS Academy course?

 - analyze and discuss in-class readings

-Students should expect to spend 1-2 hours on homework every week.
-Each quarter, students receive a new book and are expected to complete weekly reading assignments and homework packets at home.
+Students should expect to spend 1-2 hours on homework every week by completing weekly reading assignments and packets at home.
 Homework includes a combination of reading comprehension questions, vocabulary activities, and writing assignments.
 The following week, the teacher will briefly check homework for completeness and hand out an answer key.
 Parents and students should use the answer key at home to check whether the student completed the homework correctly.

 Students will receive direct oral and written feedback from their teacher during class, especially during writing time.
 This in-person feedback is key in helping students revise and improve their writing.
 At the end of each quarter, students will submit a final draft of a piece of writing and receive evaluative written feedback from their teacher.